Covid-19 is one of many scourges and diseases humans have faced. Each disease teaches us new lessons. What are we learning now?

 We’re not used to life without constantly being on the move, having our entertainments, our trips, our food from restaurants,.
 In addition, children can’t go to school.
 Millions of people can’t go to work, and aren’t being paid, which means they can’t pay their bills.
 That’s really scary.
 We’re not used to being stuck at home, and more important, we can’t stand not having answers.
 The messaging from the government is confusing.
 We don’t know who to believe and who to trust.
+We’re asked to wear masks, but not everyone wants to.
 But this has happened before.

 Here’s why you shouldn’t panic

 We have seen lots of human messiness that should give us perspective on all the things we have not lost.
 Plenty of disruptions have ravaged lives.
 When a flood or wildfire, hurricane or tornado destroys a community, the disruption is complete and lasts for years.
 Famine and war are a two more.

 Economic depressions have flattened the nation for decades.
 Other scourges have wiped out whole populations around the world, and many were manmade.
 Intentional devastation and disruption happen for political reasons, racism, and greed all the time.
 Genocide is happening right now in many places on the planet.
 Endless series war seem to be part of human DNA. but diseases have also had tremendous impact in almost every generation.
 Polio, malaria, TB, AIDS, not to mention plague.
 We, as humans, have seen it all, and we have responded with kindness and courage.

 Covid-19 is not the end of the world.
 The vaccine and recovery is coming but not for those suffering from addiction